CharlesWiltgen/how-to-podcast/skype.md

 * [**Ecamm Call Recorder for Skype**](http://www.ecamm.com/mac/callrecorder/) (Mac, $30) — This Skype plug-in can record your own microphone input and the output of your Skype call as separate tracks in a single QuickTime movie.
 An included utility allows you to split that file into separate files for each track, and convert them to other formats.

 * [**Soundflower**](https://github.com/mattingalls/Soundflower) (Mac, free!) — This open source project allows app to send audio to other apps.
+(A pre-built installer is available at the top of the description.)
 For example, you can use Soundflower to send Skype output to apps like QuickTime Player, Audacity, etc. for recording.

 ### Windows